TosbackCgusBridge-Bot/CGUs-versions/Veracitypayments/Privacy Policy.md

 © 2015 Vanco Payment Solutions.
 All rights reserved.
-Vanco Payment Solutions is a registered ISO of Wells Fargo Bank, N.A., Walnut Creek, CA., and a registered ISO/MSP of Synovus Bank, Columbus, GA.
+Vanco Payment Solutions is a registered ISO of Wells Fargo Bank, N.A., Walnut Creek, CA.

 *   Privacy Policy|
 *   Terms Of Service|